paris-san/ChessKnight/README.md

 All possible paths that do not exceed the given number of moves are shown.

-If more than one paths use the same intermedite position, then only the fastest route is shown.
+If more than one paths use the same intermediate position, then only the fastest route is shown.